 5 Things You Need to Know About Arrowroot Powder

-Arrowroot powder is frequently used in gluten-free, paleo cooking.
-Before you dive in, here are 5 things you need to know about arrowroot powder.
+Arrowroot powder is frequently used in gluten-free, paleo cooking and it’s extremely versatile in the kitchen.
+But before you dive in, here are 5 things you need to know about arrowroot powder.

 Arrowroot powder is another lesser known, alternative flour and I use it frequently in my recipes.
 Many of you have never cooked with arrowroot powder before and I receive emails weekly with questions about it.

 So today I thought I’d follow suit with my cassava flour post and write 5 things you need to know about arrowroot powder.
 I even stopped by my local Asian market to grab some arrowroot to show you what they look like.
 Would you have guessed what these are?

 After this post, hopefully you’ll know a little bit more about arrowroot.
 Let’s dive in!

 1. Arrowroot powder is gluten-free, grain-free and paleo-friendly

 Arrowroot powder is a starchy substance that’s extracted from the root of a tropical plant known as Maranta arundinacea.
 When the arrowroot is harvested, it looks similar to other underground tubers such as cassava, yucca or kudzu, which are oblong in shape.